dodslaser/dodslaser.github.io/_posts/2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo.md

 - 0100-0103 is the entry point for the program stored on the cartridge.
 This is almost always `00 C3 50 01`, which translates to a `NOP` followed by a `JP 0150h` (Where the address is stored as LL HH, `50 01`).
 - 0104-0133 contains a "secret" validation code.
 - 0134-014C contains information about the cartridge and the program on it (for instance the title is located at offset 0134-0143).
 - 014D contains an 8-bit checksum of the header bytes at 0134-014C.
-This checksum is validated by the bootloader.
+The bootloader validates this checksum.
 - 014E-014F is a 16-bit checksum of the entire ROM.
 This checksum is not validated by the bootloader.
 - The main program the starts at offset 0150.